<

 Abrasive Selection

-This application usually involves a soft polymer or coating layered over a ceramic wafer, metal structure, or circuit board.
-The goal is to make sure that the abrasive selectively attacks the top ductile layer without causing damage to the brittle layer underneath.
-To do so, the abrasive media should be hard enough to cut through the ductile layer but not as hard as the brittle material underneath.
+This application usually involves a soft polymer or coating layers over a ceramic wafer, metal structure, or circuit board.
+The goal is to make sure that the abrasive selectively attacks the top ductile layer without causing damage to the brittle layer underneath. to do so, the abrasive media should be hard enough to cut through the ductile layer but not as hard as the brittle material underneath.
 Common abrasives used in these applications are sodium bicarbonate, wheat starch, walnut shell, and plastic media.

 Particle Velocity